sonic-net/SONiC/doc/DHCPv4_Gateway/DHCPv4_gateway.md

 ### Requirements

 1. Support a new member 'secondary' of VLAN_INTERFACE in config_db.
-2. Support parsing and assignment of subnets from minigraph/json to config_db.
+2. Support parsing and assignment of subnets from minigraph/json/cli to config_db.
-3. Support specifying non-secondary interfaces' gateway address to command line arguments to /usr/sbin/dhcrelay as -g.
+3. Support specifying non-secondary interfaces' gateway address to command line arguments to /usr/sbin/dhcrelay as -pg (primary gateway).
-4. isc-dhcp/dhcrelay to support '-g gateway' argument, by porting an existing patch.
+4. isc-dhcp/dhcrelay to support '-pg gateway' argument.

 ### Architecture Design